 When a file is opened it will by default be truncated to 1 MB in size.
 This limit can be increased (or removed) via the Swarm configurables.
 See Files configuration for details.
 This limit does not apply to downloaded files.

-Along with the file's name, Swarm displays the version number for the currently displayed file.
-For example, this heading indicates that version 2 of
+Along with the file name, Swarm displays the version number for the currently displayed file in the breadcrumb.
+For example, the following breadcrumb indicates that version 2 of

 Every version of a file is available on the Commits tab.

 Swarm displays the contents of text files (including the Helix server filetypes unicode and UTF16) with line numbers.
 When possible, syntax highlighting is applied to make identification of various elements within the file easier.

 Swarm can be configured to display some non-UTF8 characters, see Non-UTF8 character display for details.

 Click Blame to add a column to the display that identifies the userid responsible for each line of the file:

 Each userid presented is a link that, when clicked, displays the changelist that provided the associated text.
 Muted userids indicate that the associated text is from the same changelist as the line above.
 For example, the userid allison.c is responsible for lines 1, 10, and 12 in the screenshot above.

 When you hover your pointer over a userid in the blame column, a tooltip appears displaying the associated changelist description:

 When there are no lines displayed, for example when you are viewing empty or shelved files, the Blame button is disabled.